 1. Supercharge your Work

-The future of work and workspaces will likely change forever.
+The future of work and workspaces will likely change a lot.
 You no longer need to look at your computer screens or stroke your laptop keys for hours.
-You can multitask, navigate and switch projects at your fingertips.
-All you need is a headset that takes you to the amazing virtual worlds.
+You can multitask, navigate, and switch projects at your fingertips.

 3. Say hello to gesture navigation!